 Access to Basic Services: While refugees sometimes lacked basic services, this generally reflected a lack of capacity in the country to manage refugee problems rather than government practices that discriminated against refugees.
 Refugee children had access to elementary education in refugee camps through programs managed by international NGOs and the United Nations.
 Some schools were shared with children from the host community.
 Refugees had access to judiciary services in principle, although a lack of infrastructure and staff meant these resources were often unavailable.

-Due to continuing conflict and scarcity of resources, some tension existed between refugees and host communities over access to resources.
+Due to continuing conflict and scarcity of resources, tension existed between refugees and host communities in some areas over access to resources.

 Citizenship is derived through birth if a person has a South Sudanese parent, grandparent, or great-grandparent on either the mother’s or the father’s side, or if a person is a member of one of the country’s indigenous ethnic communities.
 Individuals also may derive citizenship through naturalization.
 Birth in the country is not sufficient to claim citizenship.